git/git.github.io/rev_news/drafts/edition-54.md

 trivial, to facilitating the creation of entirely new tools which leverage existing capabilities to handle more complex cases.

-You can read more about [common usecases and base capabilities of filter-repo](https://github.com/newren/git-filter-repo/blob/ae43a0ef6d2c7af8f38c5bba38ca0b22942463cf/Documentation/git-filter-repo.txt#L17-L55), but in this article, I'd like to focus on two things: providing a simple example to give a very brief flavor for git-filter-repo usage, and answer a
+You can read more about [common use cases and base capabilities of filter-repo](https://github.com/newren/git-filter-repo/blob/ae43a0ef6d2c7af8f38c5bba38ca0b22942463cf/Documentation/git-filter-repo.txt#L17-L55), but in this article, I'd like to focus on two things: providing a simple example to give a very brief flavor for git-filter-repo usage, and answer a